GUFO000/D_n_I-M5_Atom/README.md

 The only library used was the M5 Atom Library and the guide for installation can be found [here] (https://docs.m5stack.com/en/arduino/arduino_development).

-Comnsult README filed within individual directories for more information.
 Consult README filed within individual directories for more information.